Brite Advisors Pty Ltd

 progress a strategy to ultimately manage and return Client AuM back to Beneficiaries in an equitable manner.

-The Receivers do not agree that there has been any effective segregation of the Client AuM.
-However, the Receivers are aware that Brite USA has informed its clients that it believes their assets are segregated from Client AuM held for other Beneficiaries.
+The Receivers are aware that Brite US has informed its clients that it believes their assets are segregated from Client AuM held for other Beneficiaries.

 The Court has approved protocols for dealing with withdrawal requests.
-As part of those protocols:
+As part of those protocols the Receivers are acting properly and are justified in:

-only regular pension withdrawals of a Beneficiary’s investment that were in place as at 9 November 2023 can be considered; and
+only assessing and processing regular pension withdrawals of a Beneficiary’s investment that were in place as at 9 November 2023 can be considered; and

 The protocol is intended to enable those Beneficiaries who have relied on regular withdrawals from their pension investments to continue to have access to those amounts, in a way that is fair and does not prejudice other Beneficiaries, given the identified variance in the Client AuM.